Voice and POV

 POV options

-- Multi-POV.
-Multiple POV characters rotating across scenes.
-Game of Thrones, Stormlight Archive.
+• Multi-POV.
+Multiple POV characters rotating across scenes; common in long-running epic fantasy and sprawling literary novels.
 Each POV section should feel distinctly voiced.

 Voice levers